-The ESG database assesses investment fund units taking into account the investments within the target funds in accordance with the Climate and Transition Risk Assessment, Norm Assessment, and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding nuclear weapons, depleted uranium weapons or uranium munitions).
+The ESG database assesses investment fund units, taking into account the investments within the target fund, in accordance with the ESG Quality Assessment, Climate and Transition Risk Assessment, Norm Assessment, UN Global Compact Assessment and Freedom House status, as well as in accordance with the Exclusion Assessment for the controversial weapons sector (excluding incendiary bombs containing white phosphorus).
 Target funds may invest in investments that are not compliant with the defined ESG standards for issuers.

-5.b.
+8.b.
 Assets not assessed in terms of ESG bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed.

 Derivatives according to article 26, no. 5, of the Special Terms and Conditions of Investment are not used to attain the environmental and social characteristics promoted by the UCITS fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 5.a., of the Special Terms and Conditions of Investment.
+However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet ESG standards and are not excluded in accordance with article 27, no. 8.a., of the Special Terms and Conditions of Investment.

-Up to 40% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
-This investment limit does not apply to the Norm Assessment, i.e., companies must follow good governance practices.
+Up to 25% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database.
+Investments of up to 20% of the UCITS fund's assets for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.

+This tolerance does not apply to the Norm Assessment, i.e., companies must follow good governance practices.

-6. At least 10% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards.
+9. At least 10% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards.

-7. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:
+10. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:

-- exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; and - exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical and biological weapons).
+- greenhouse gas (GHG) emissions; - carbon footprint; - GHG intensity of investee companies; - exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; and - exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons).